Banking as a service, The Quarterly Review

 Often we get stuck in calling and emailing.
 But if you are building digital first payment experiences, you need a digital first relationship experience on the banking side for our program managers or our clients so they can leverage the power of software and the power of integration to support their business.

-We need to even out the relationship experience with the digital experience so that our clients and our solutions.
+We need to even out the relationship experience with the digital experience.

 We need to just make sure everybody understands that Newline is a Fifth Third brand.
 We have Newline by Fifth Third because we have a separate client set that we’re going after.
 So we need to make sure that there’s brand uniqueness, but we can’t lose the identity of the strength, stability, and the power of one of the largest banks in the United States.